oauthstuff/draft-oauth-rar/main.md

 # Token Request

-The `authorization_details` request parameter can be used to specify the authorization details a client wants the AS to assign to an access token.
+The `authorization_details` token request parameter can be used to specify the authorization details a client wants the AS to assign to an access token.
 The AS checks whether the underlying grant (in case of grant types `authorization_code`, `refresh_token`, ...) or the client's policy (in case of grant type `client_credential`) allows the issuance of an access token with the requested authorization details.
 Otherwise, the AS refuses the request with error code `invalid_authorization_details` (similar to `invalid_scope`).

 ## Comparing authorization details